sopherapps/orredis/README.md

 Or...

-Better still, you could hire Martin or convince your company to hire him as a remote freelancer; and help him skip the tiring tests and stuff.
-Martin is so tired of those!
+Better still, you could hire Martin or convince your company to hire him as a remote engineer :-)

 Martin is very (very) grateful.